 Cultivation: The preference is full sun and dry conditions.
 However, a little shade and more moisture is tolerated, if the site is well-drained.
 The soil should be sandy or rocky to reduce competition from other plants; a somewhat acid pH is preferred.
 The greatest danger is crown rot from poorly drained, heavy soil.
 This plant is more difficult to grow than most.

-Range & Habitat: Birdfoot Violet occurs occasionally in northern Illinois and in counties along the Mississippi River, but is uncommon or absent elsewhere (see Distribution Map).
+Range & Habitat: The native Birdfoot Violet occurs occasionally in northern Illinois and in counties along the Mississippi River, but it is uncommon or absent elsewhere (see Distribution Map).
 Habitats include upland areas of black soil prairies, sand prairies, hill prairies, sandstone glades, cherty slopes, thinly wooded bluffs, openings in rocky or sandy forests, sandy Black Oak savannas, and sand dunes near Lake Michigan.
 This plant is largely restricted to high quality habitats.
 Fire is a beneficial management tool in areas with trees and shrubs.

 Faunal Associations: The flowers attract long-tongued bees, small butterflies, and skippers.
 Bee visitors during the spring include bumblebees and Anthophorine bees.
 Compared to other violets, the flowers of this species attracts more butterflies and skippers, which are often held horizontal to the ground (face up) and easier for such insects to land on.
 The caterpillars of various Fritillary butterflies feed on the foliage and flowers; the caterpillars of Speyeria idalia (Regal Fritillary) may prefer this violet species over others as a food source.
 As noted above, ants are attracted to the sugary gel on the seeds, and help to distribute them.